Alicloud-Academy/big-data/spam-filter/README.md

 By default, PAI notebook instances come with 5 GB of storage space.
 You can store Jupyter notebook files and test and training data there, and you have access to this space via a Linux command line that is built into the DSW web console.

 We'll be using this built-in storage space to upload our code and data.
-The *upload data* section of [this document](https://www.alibabacloud.com/help/doc-detail/155155.htm) explains how.
+The *Upload Fata* section of [this document](https://www.alibabacloud.com/help/doc-detail/154119.htm) explains how.
 Essentially you just click the "Upload" button on the left side of the DSW web interface, and select the `email_example.zip` file.
 A file upload dialog will open up and once it gets to 100% you can close the dialog, that's it!

 ### Unpack the data, install extra dependencies